Code-Institute-Submissions/FanFareFilms/readme.md

   Date validation - currently using this week/next week.
 Calendar dropdown with valid dates available.
 Would be linked to a database of upcoming.
   Likely would go with something such as: https://bootstrap-datepicker.readthedocs.io/en/latest/

-  Requires additional knowledge of JS and Jquery though appears achievable.
+  Requires additional knowledge of JS and Jquery, though appears achievable.
 Carepoints would include ensuring past bookings are not possible and only future bookings that fall on appropriate scheduled days.